guiofsaints/guiofsaints/README.md

 ## Hey, I'm Gui Santos

-Father, Engineer, CTO, and community builder.
+Father, Engineer, and community builder.

 💚 Passionate about crafting great developer experiences and strengthening the tech ecosystem.